Charlotte Booth (gymnast): Senior: 2022–2025

 Throughout 2022–2023 Booth competed at various US domestic meets.
 In 2024 Booth began training at Park Wrekin Gymnastics Club in England.
 She competed at the 2024 Welsh Championships in the Senior Open division, placing sixth in the all-around.
 She followed it up competing at the English Championships and the British Championships; she was added to the British Senior Development squad.
 In May, the International Gymnastics Federation approved Booth's change of nationality so she could represent Great Britain in international competitions.
 The following month Booth was named as alternate for the 2024 Olympic team.
 In October Booth made her international debut at the 2024 Szombathely Challenge Cup where she won gold on the uneven bars and bronze on balance beam behind Tonya Paulsson and Leni Bohle.

 In February 2025, Booth competed at the 2025 Cottbus World Cup where she qualified to the uneven bars and floor exercise finals.
 She won silver on uneven bars behind Zhang Kexin of China.
 During the floor exercise final, she got injured and finished eighth.
 A few days later, Booth announced that she had ruptured her Achilles and would be retiring from elite gymnastics.

 Collegiate gymnastics career

-In October 2023 Booth announced her commitment to join Auburn Tigers women's gymnastics team as part of the signing class of 2025 and is set to make her collegiate debut in January 2026.
+In October 2023 Booth announced her commitment to join Auburn Tigers women's gymnastics team as part of the signing class of 2025.
+She made her debut with the Auburn Tigers in January 2026.